Neipath Castle - Not Your Typical Scottish Castle

 Unfortunately the Duke allowed the estate to fall into ruin by cutting down the ornamental trees and allowing the gardens to be overgrown.
 Due to long neglect the upper part of the wing of the tower collapsed by 1790.
 When the earl died in 1810, the castle passed to the Earls of Wemyss, the current owners.
 Only the tower main block and rebuilt south range remained roofed.

 The castle, which is reputedly haunted, is entered through the remains of an interesting gatehouse, with a round-headed arch.
 The uniqueness of the castle lies in that the tower is not actually square, but each wing is a parallelogram, with rounded corners.
 It is built with a peculiar hard mortar not usually seen in Scottish castles.
 It is presumed to be of Norman construction, like the Tower of London.
 The material is so hard that a staircase was dug out in the exterior wall in the 17th century without damaging the structure.
-In the small courtyard are a range of buildings from the 16th to 18th centuries.
+In the small courtyard are an interesting range of buildings dating from the 16th to 18th centuries.